The Shoppes at Bel Air: 2000s

+2010s

 Throughout the spring and summer of 2010, JCPenney underwent its most significant renovation in fourteen years.
 Brighter flooring and upgraded fixtures enhanced the store's new racetrack layout.
 The opening of a Sephora vendor shop on the first level, visible from the main mall entrance, was among the store's new additions.

 In the spring of 2015, an ambitious renovation plan was announced for Bel Air Mall.
 Traveling from Airport Boulevard, a landscaped main boulevard will carry guests to the redesigned main entrance.
 Here, a towering new architectural structure has given that main mall entrance increased visibility from the north parking lot and as the anchor for the new exterior streetscape.
-Two new casual dining restaurants, PF Chang's China Bistro and Grimaldi's Pizzeria have been developed on either side of this main entrance, forming a main entry plaza.
+Two new casual dining restaurants, P. F. Chang's and Grimaldi's Pizzeria have been developed on either side of this main entrance, forming a main entry plaza.
 Along with new native landscaping, seating areas and water features, this streetscape will be tenanted with upscale specialty stores and restaurants.
-The former Books-A-Million building, closed Christmas Eve 2013, has been incorporated into the streetscape, providing additional retail space and a second, smaller entry corridor into the mall.
+The former Books-A-Million (which had closed Christmas Eve 2013), had been incorporated into the streetscape, providing additional retail space and a second, smaller entry corridor into the mall.
 At the other end of the original mall wing, adjacent to Dillard's, the long vacant Bel Air Cinema outparcel will be demolished for additional surface parking.
 The mall and its eventual streetscape were rechristened as The Shoppes at Bel Air in July 2015.

 Sears closed its Bel Air location in September 2015, in order for Belk to begin construction on their $15 million flagship department store.
 The new 237,000 square foot Belk store had its soft opening in late September 2016.

 In March 2016, it was announced that fast fashion retailer H&M would develop a 19,000 square foot store at Bel Air.
 The chain debuted as the mall's newest junior anchor in July 2016.

-P.F.
-Chang's China Bistro opened along the streetscape at the main entrance on February 13, 2017.
+P. F. Chang's opened along the streetscape at the main entrance on February 13, 2017.
 Grimaldi's Pizzeria (now closed) opened on February 20, 2017, on the opposite side of the main entrance.

 In April 2018, it was announced that upscale Brazilian steakhouse chain, Texas de Brazil, would be opening on the streetscape near the main entrance.
 The churrascaria opened in August 2018.
-However, P.F.
-Chang's and Texas de Brazil closed due to the mall being sold to Kohan Retail Investment Group in late 2020.